bahrus/p-et-alia/README.md

 ##  Differences to other frameworks - data-passing chain vs centralized control

-While these components provide a kind of "framework built with web components", similar to Polymer, there's a fundamental difference.
-Unlike Polymer (and other competing frameworks), these components don't depend on the existence of a controlling component which manages state.
+These components provide a kind of "framework built with web components".
+Unlike other competing frameworks, these components don't depend on the existence of a controlling component which manages state.
 Instead, it is a little more [JQuery](https://w3techs.com/technologies/overview/javascript_library/all) like.
 Why not let each component decide how best to manage its own state?
 It is a "peer-to-peer binding framework."
 This may be more appealing for some [people](https://www.youtube.com/watch?v=RplnSVTzvnU) / use cases, less appealing to others.

 ###  All Hail, Keeper of All Our Stories!